Soldier (1998 Indian film): Plot

-In Barmer, 1978, corrupt Indian army officials Pratap Singh, Virender Sinha, Baldev Sinha and Jaswant Dalal have been stealing arms and ammunition led by a mysterious man known only as DK.
+In Barmer, 1978, corrupt Indian Army low ranked soldiers Pratap Singh, Virender Sinha, Jaswant Dalal along with Virender's brother Baldev have been stealing arms and ammunition led by a mysterious man known only as DK.
 Major Vijay Malhotra, a competent and high-ranking soldier, catches them in the act but is murdered by DK.

 20 years later, the Mumbai Police get a fax from the Australian Interpol branch regarding Jaswant, now a wanted illegal arms supplier.
 An operation to capture him is handed over to ACP Dinesh Kapoor, an old friend of the late Major Vijay Malhotra, who informs a mysterious man known as Vicky.
 He wants Vicky to intercept Jaswant and not let the police capture him.
 Vicky succeeds but when Jaswant tries to kill him, Vicky shoots him.

 Vicky travels to Sydney using information from Dinesh and woos Pratap Singh's daughter, Preeti.
 After all these years, Pratap, Virender, and Baldev have become high-profile arms dealers and live in Australia.
-After hearing of Jaswant's death and DK's involvement, they worry about betrayal from one another as each of them have secret files that incriminates the entire group.
+After hearing of Jaswant's death and DK's involvement, they worry about betrayal from one another as each of them has secret files that incriminate the entire group.

 Vicky meets with Pratap, who identifies him as Jaswant's killer and proposes a way to help make him more powerful.
 Baldev and his son Jojo realize that Vicky's mother is none other than Virender's wife, Shanti.
+Hence, it appears that Vicky is actually Virendra's son who has travelled to Sydney to meet his father.
 Vicky is welcomed into Virender's gang.
 Virender is ecstatic to reunite with his son and happier to learn that he is in love with Pratap's daughter.
 He wants to use this to his advantage and have Vicky retrieve Pratap's secret file.
-Vicky instead shoots his father dead and retrieves his secret file, with which he discovers who DK actually is.
-Vicky convinces Baldev that Pratap betrayed them and killed Virender.
-Baldev rallies all his henchmen to launch an attack on Pratap but they are killed by Pratap's men.
+Vicky instead surprisingly shoots his father dead and retrieves his secret file, with which he discovers who DK actually is.
+Vicky convinces Baldev that Pratap betrayed them (by putting his lighter on the crime scene where he killed Virendra) and killed Virender.
+Baldev in revenge rallies all his henchmen to launch an attack on Pratap but they are killed by Pratap's men.
 It is revealed that Vicky was working with Pratap to eliminate Virender's gang.